panmat7/conv-file-quality-assurance/README.md

 # conv-file-quality-assurance

-**conv-file-quality-assurance** is a cross-platform application designed to verify the integrity and quality of files that have been converted from their original format to archival formats (e.g., PDF, TIFF, PNG).
-It performs a series of in-depth comparisons and checks—such as visual differences, metadata mismatches, and structural inconsistencies—to ensure the preservation process retains fidelity.
+**conv-file-quality-assurance** is a cross-platform application designed to verify the integrity and quality of files that have been converted from their original format to archival formats.
+It performs a series of in-depth comparisons and checks, such as visual differences, metadata mismatches, and structural inconsistencies, to ensure the preservation process retains fidelity.

 ---
 ![Home Screen](./readmeImg/Program.png)